Lagrangian cobordism and tropical curves

 \begin{thm}[= Corollary \ref{cor:divisible}] Suppose $B$ is a tropical affine torus which admits a polarization.
 Then the group $\Cob_{\fib}(X(B)/\C^*)_{\hom}$ is divisible. \end{thm}

-For the next result we modify the notion of Lagrangian brane to incorporate an additional piece of structure: an $\omega$-compatible almost-complex structure $J_L$ such that the Lagrangian brane bounds no $J_L$-holomorphic discs and intersects no $J_L$-holomorphic spheres.
+For the next result we modify the notion of Lagrangian brane to incorporate an additional piece of structure: an $\omega$-compatible almost-complex structure $J_L$ such that the Lagrangian bounds no $J_L$-holomorphic discs and intersects no $J_L$-holomorphic spheres.
 We call such $(L,J_L)$ an \emph{unobstructed} Lagrangian brane, and denote the corresponding cylindrical cobordism group by $\Cob^\unob(X/\C^*)$ (Section \ref{Sec:floer_cob}).
-A fibre $F_b$ of an integrable system has this property, for any $\omega$-compatible $J$, and therefore admits a structure of unobstructed Lagrangian brane.
-The condition we call unobstructedness is often called \emph{tautological} unobstructedness, to distinguish it from the more general notion of \emph{Floer-theoretic} unobstructedness (see Remark \ref{rmk:samegr}).
+A fibre $F_b$ of an integrable system (with no singular fibres) has this property, for any $\omega$-compatible $J$, and therefore admits a structure of unobstructed Lagrangian brane.
+The condition we call unobstructedness is often called \emph{tautological} unobstructedness, to distinguish it from the more general notion of \emph{Floer-theoretic} unobstructedness.

-A tropical $k$-cycle in a tropical affine manifold $B$ is a weighted, balanced rational polyhedral complex of dimension $k$.
-An effective $k$-cycle is a \emph{tropical subvariety}, and an effective $1$-cycle is a \emph{tropical curve}.
+A \emph{tropical $k$-cycle} in a tropical affine manifold $B$ is a weighted, balanced rational polyhedral complex of dimension $k$.
+A tropical cycle is called \emph{effective} if all weights are positive, an effective tropical cycle is also called a \emph{tropical subvariety}, and an effective tropical $1$-cycle is a \emph{tropical curve}.
 Our primary non-existence theorem for cobordisms is: